wjm41/fresco/README.md

 The conda environment used for generating the results in the paper can be recreated by running `conda env create -f environment.yml` in the root directory of the repo.

+This has been tested on macOS and on linux.

 ## Example

 The demo notebook `demo.ipynb` contains a short example of how to train FRESCO on fragment-protein complexes, and use it to score a molecule.